GW391/Avocado/README.md

-Avacado CRM is an easy to install and use CRM, written in PHP
+Avacado CMS is an easy to install and use CMS, written in PHP